dcouch440/roman-numeral/README.md

 * * *
 ## Specs
 Describe: `decToRom()`
-Test: "Takes in an integer and returns the value of its roman numeral counterpart without subtractive notation" expect(decToRom(2902).toEqual("MMDCCCCII"))
+Test: "Takes in an integer and returns the value of its roman numeral counterpart" expect(decToRom(2902).toEqual("MMCMII"))

-Describe: `edgeCase()`
-Test: "Takes in a previously converted roman numeral string without subtractive notation and converts it into a proper syntax" expect(edgeCase("MMDCCCCII").toEqual("MMDDCII"))

 * * *